 - UI/UX components

-Luckily for developers, there are many different blockchain options for developers to choose from.
+There are many different blockchains for you to choose from, and for the most part, they don’t interact with each other.
 Those options have different tradeoffs, ranging from different programming languages, varying levels of security, contrasting approaches to consensus, and more.

-In Web2, the equivalent of the blockchain layer is the operating system, with the most dominant being iOS, Android, macOS, Windows, Linux, and WebOS.
+The closest equivalent in Web2 to the blockchain layer is the operating system, with the most dominant being iOS, Android, macOS, Windows, Linux, and WebOS.
 The operating system often influences both the design and implementation decisions that developers make when designing Web2 applications, and the same is true with how the blockchain layer influences the applications built on top of it.

 As a result, the blockchain that serves as the foundation of a Web3 app has important ramifications for the adoption and success of the project.
 Here are some of the options developers can choose from: